-Biometric systems considered to be more convenient to use because users need not have to carry any token or remember any password and this advantage of biometric enable to replace the existing token and password based technology used in several applications such as electronic data security and access control [1].In this paper, we consider both iris and face modalities because of numerous comparable attributes.
+Biometric systems considered to be more convenient to use because users need not have to carry any token or remember any password and this advantage of biometric enable to replace the existing token and password based technology used in several applications such as electronic data security and access control [1].
+In this paper, we consider both iris and face modalities because of numerous comparable attributes.
 However, the information obtained from biometric data is vulnerable and uncertain to many environmental, technical and human related factors, such as, noise in the data, illumination, occlusions, pose, image capturing, camera movements, operator training, and so on [2].
-These factors reduce interclass difference of biometric samples and increase intraclass variability.
-Recent research on biometric prove that

-Revised Manuscript Received on January 06, 2020.
+Revised Manuscript Received on January 30, 2020.